tidyverse/duckplyr/.github/CONTRIBUTING.md

 *  We use [testthat](https://cran.r-project.org/package=testthat) for unit tests.
    Contributions with test cases included are easier to accept.

+## New translations for functions

+For all functions used in dplyr verbs, translations must be provided.
+The code lives in `translate.R` .
+New translations must change code in two places:

+1. The `switch()` in `rel_find_call()` needs a new entry, together with the package that is home to the function.
+The top 60 functions, ranked by importance, are already part of that `switch()`, as a comment if they are not implemented yet.
+2. The actual translation must be implemented in `rel_translate_lang()`.
+This is easy for some functions that have similar functions that are already translated, but harder for others.
+This part of the code is not very clear yet, in particular, argument matching by name is only available for a few functions but should be generalized.
+3. Add a test for the new translation to the `mutate =` section of `test_extra_arg_map` in `00-funs.R`.
+(At some point we want to have more specific tests for the translations, for now, this is what it is.)
+4. Run `03-tests.R`, commit the changes to the generated code to version control.

 ## Code of Conduct

 Please note that the duckplyr project is released with a